PartBerlin/AttributeUnits/README.md

 [![Build Status][ico-travis]][link-travis]
 [![Coverage Status][ico-coverall]][link-coveralls]

-A simple Magento 2 module that adds a text field `Attribute unit` to the tab `Storefront Properties` of `Attribute Information` in the admin area.
-The content of this text field will be added after the formated value of the attribute, when this attribute is rendered in frontend.
+A simple Magento 2 module that adds the text field `Attribute unit` and `Attribute Decimal Places` to the tab `Storefront Properties` of `Attribute Information` in the admin area.
+The content of those text fields will be added after the formated value of the attribute, when this attribute is rendered in frontend.
-For example the value `12345.6` with the unit `mm` will be rendered to `12.345,60 mm` in german stores or `12,345.60 mm` in english stores.
+For example the value `12345.6` with the unit `mm` and decimal places `3` will be rendered to `12.345,600 mm` in german stores or `12,345.600 mm` in english stores.

 ## Install